Want to add mediation skills to your professional tool kit?

 Designed to meet the three-hour requirement for the Small Claims Mediation roster, this course covers the basic knowledge mediators need in relation to warranties, contracts, estimates, landlord/tenant issues, automobile issues – buying, repairs, responsibilities, etc. and damages.

-Instructor: James A. McKenna, J.D. is an independent hearing officer for the State of Maine and volunteer Legal Aid attorney.
+Instructor: James A. McKenna, J.D. is a volunteer Legal Aid attorney.
 He is a former Maine Assistant Attorney General with the Consumer Protection Division, where he oversaw the Consumer Mediation Service, and authored the Maine Attorney General's Consumer Law Guide, Third Edition.

 Domestic Violence Screening for Mediators

 For more information contact: firstname.lastname@example.org